What You See When You Land in Delhi

 The data tells a different story.
 Research by the Centre for Science and Environment found that vehicles and transport account for roughly 46 to 51 percent of Delhi's local PM2.5 load.
 Farm fires average only 4.2 percent of pollution during October and November.
 After stubble burning ended one recent December, Delhi's PM2.5 average actually rose 29 percent.

 Local Delhi sources account for only about 35 percent of total winter PM2.5.
 The remaining 65 percent blows in from the wider region - factories, road dust, power plants, and household burning across Haryana, UP, and Rajasthan.
 Delhi cannot fix its air alone.
+This is a regional problem that requires regional coordination - exactly the kind of cross-state governance that AAP has resisted and that the central government's Commission for Air Quality Management was created to deliver.

 What Has Already Been Tried